frangucc/thenodechronbook/README.md

 And like so many other scientists, mathmeticians and invetors before him, he was messed with, persecuted and criticized for his work and his personal life - to the extent it ruined his life.
 While society is much more accepting today, there are still many dangers inventors and entreprenours face.
 Using a vast historical perspective, we tend to speak on politics quite a bit.

-Hacking is just a skill, like marksmanship.
+> Hacking is just a skill, like marksmanship.
 If somebody is an expert marksman, and they only shoot targets in safe, controlled environment then he's not 'bad'.
 If instead that marksman uses his skill to shoot a dozen innocent people at a movie theatre, then he's bad.
 It's not the skill that made him good or bad.
 It's what he did with the skill.

-Those using their ability to hack to commit illegal and immoral acts are NEVER championed by us.
-In-fact, we even confront them in the book at some point and draw a clear line in the sand about what's right and wrong.
+Those using their ability to hack to commit illegal and immoral acts are NEVER championed by The Node Chronicles.
+In-fact, we even confront them and the aspects of being in control of your decisions and future quite a bit.
+In the book at some point we draw a clear line in the sand about what's right and wrong when it comes to hacking.

 In a nutshell, hacking is a skill that the world needs more of (the good kind of course).